woods valldata

 In charity fundraising, we would more commonly differentiate them as:

-(Weekly) Lottery: A regular giving product with regular (weekly) draws where people buy one or more chances (most commonly £1 each) to win a set number of prizes.
+(Weekly) Lottery: A regular giving product with regular (weekly) draws where people buy one or more chances (most commonly £1 each) to win a set number of prizes. - click here for a further definition in our glossary!

 Maria Novell, Fundraising and Commercial Director at Guide Dogs talks about the benefits of raffle and weekly lottery in providing sustainable income for the charity.